2003–04 NFL playoffs: AFC: Tennessee Titans 20, Baltimore Ravens 17

 In a defensive struggle, Gary Anderson kicked the winning 46-yard field goal for the Titans with 29 seconds left.
-The winning kick was set up after a 15-yard unnecessary roughness penalty on Ravens offensive tackle Orlando Brown Sr. forced Baltimore to punt and enabled Tennessee to start its final drive from its own 37-yard line.
+The winning kick was set up after a 15-yard unnecessary roughness penalty on Ravens offensive tackle Orlando Brown Sr. forced the Ravens to punt and enabled the Titans to start their final drive from their own 37-yard line.
 Titans quarterback Steve McNair threw three interceptions.
 Meanwhile, the Ravens running back Jamal Lewis, the league's regular season rushing leader, was limited to 35 yards on 14 carries.

-On the Titans opening drive of the game, McNair completed passes to Drew Bennett and Frank Wycheck for gains of 17 and 14 yards, while Eddie George rushed five times for 25 yards on a 10-play, 67-yard drive.
-Running back Chris Brown finished the drive with a 6-yard touchdown run to give Tennessee a 7–0 lead.
+On the Titans' opening drive of the game, McNair completed passes to Drew Bennett and Frank Wycheck for gains of 17 and 14 yards, while Eddie George rushed five times for 25 yards on a 10-play, 67-yard drive.
+Running back Chris Brown finished the drive with a 6-yard touchdown run to give the Titans a 7–0 lead.
 The Ravens were forced to punt on their ensuing drive, but three plays later, safety Ed Reed tipped a pass from McNair into the arms of cornerback Will Demps, who returned it 56 yards for a touchdown.

-Early in the second quarter, a 15-yard punt return from Titans receiver Derrick Mason gave his team the ball at the Ravens 35-yard line.
+Early in the second quarter, a 15-yard punt return from Titans wide receiver Derrick Mason gave his team the ball at the Ravens 35-yard line.
 McNair then led them to the 17-yard line, but Reed intercepted a pass from him and returned it 23 yards to the 29.
-After an exchange of punts, Ravens quarterback Anthony Wright completed four passes for 56 yards and rushed for 11, setting up a 43-yard field goal by Matt Stover giving Baltimore a 10–7 halftime lead.
+After an exchange of punts, Ravens quarterback Anthony Wright completed four passes for 56 yards and rushed for 11, setting up a 43-yard field goal by Matt Stover giving the Ravens a 10–7 halftime lead.

 Midway through the third quarter, McNair's 49-yard touchdown pass to Justin McCareins gave the Titans a 14–10 lead.
-Then in the fourth quarter, Tennessee cornerback Samari Rolle intercepted a pass from Wright at the Ravens 30-yard line, setting up a 45-yard field goal from Anderson.
-But Wright led Baltimore back, completing five passes for 80 yards on their ensuing drive.
+Then in the fourth quarter, Titans cornerback Samari Rolle intercepted a pass from Wright at the Ravens' 30-yard line, setting up a 45-yard field goal from Anderson.
+But Wright led the Ravens back, completing five passes for 80 yards on their ensuing drive.
 Tight end Todd Heap caught three of Wright's passes for 55 yards, and finished the drive with a leaping 35-yard catch in the back of the end zone to tie the game.

-After an exchange of punts, the Titans took the ball on their own 37-yard line and drove 35 yards to Ravens 28-yard line where Anderson's 46-yard field goal with 33 seconds left gave them the win.
-This would be the Titans last playoff win until 2017.
+After an exchange of punts, the Titans took the ball on their own 37-yard line and drove 35 yards to Ravens' 28-yard line where Anderson's 46-yard field goal with 33 seconds left gave them the win.
+This would be the Titans' last playoff win until 2017.

 This was the second postseason meeting between the Titans and Ravens.
-Baltimore won the only previous meeting.
+The Ravens won the only previous meeting.